IELTS Free Online Writing Practice - Discuss the impact of cultural assimilation on immigrant communities.

 Randomly more:

-Topic: Write an essay on the following The importance of reducing reliance on fossil fuels.
+Topic: Write an essay on the The impact of social inequality on crime rates.

 Why IELTS.WORK?